kmurawska/playground/cassandra-example/data_modeling_course/README.md

 	PRIMARY KEY (video_id)
 );`

-3. Load data from videos.csv into the videos table
-a) copy to docker-container: docker cp .\data\1\videos.csv cassandra-node-1:/
-b) import data to videos table: COPY videos FROM 'videos.csv' WITH HEADER=true; (header=true - skips the first line in the file)
+4. Load data from videos.csv into the *videos* table `COPY videos FROM 'videos.csv' WITH HEADER=true;` (header=true - skips the first line in the file)

 #### User-defined types and collections.
 1. Swich to killrvideo keyspace